Generic Name: interferon beta-1a (in ter FEAR on BAY ta)

 What is Rebif?

-Rebif (interferon beta-1a) is a protein identical to one found in the body.
-Interferon beta-1a is made from human proteins.
+Rebif (interferon beta-1a) is made from human proteins.
 Interferons help the body fight viral infections.

 Rebif is used to treat relapsing multiple sclerosis (MS).
 This medication will not cure MS, it will only decrease the frequency of relapse symptoms.

-Rebif may also be used for other purposes not listed in this medication guide.
+Rebif may also be used for purposes not listed in this medication guide.

 Rebif may be harmful to an unborn baby, or may cause a miscarriage.
 Do not use interferon beta-1a if you are pregnant.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.